-- 10.6 Following consideration of any representations received within the period identified in the notice of proposed rescission, the Commission may then proceed to issue a notice of rescission in line with the requirements of sections 14 and 29 of the Ordinance.
-This will be published on the Commission's website and an entry will be made in the register of Decisions and Block Exemption Orders in accordance with section 34 of the Ordinance. - 10.7 Where the Commission rescinds a Decision, undertakings for which the Decision provided immunity from action under the Ordinance lose their immunity from the date the rescission takes effect with regard to anything done after that date.
+- 10.3 Under sections 14(4) and 29(4), persons making representations will be given at least 30 calendar days to make representations on the proposed rescission beginning after the day on which the notice is published. - 10.4 In accordance with sections 14 and 29 of the Ordinance, the Commission will engage with, and consider representations from, the persons likely to be affected by the proposed rescission.
+This may include meeting with them. - 10.5 With a view to transparency in its decision making, the Commission will generally publish submissions and representations on its website.
+For this reason, the Commission requires submission of non-confidential versions of any submissions and representations. - 10.6 Following a consideration of any representations received within the period identified in the notice of proposed rescission, the Commission may then proceed to issue a notice of rescission in line with the requirements of sections 14 and 29 of the Ordinance.
+This will be published on the Commission's website and register in accordance with section 34 of the Ordinance. - 10.7 Where the Commission rescinds a Decision, undertakings for which the Decision provided immunity from action under the Ordinance lose their immunity from the date the rescission takes effect with regard to anything done after that date.